jackeinbinder01/Movie-List-Manager/src/test/GUITest.md

 - Test Clear Filters

-Clicking 'Clear Filters' removes selected options in the Filter Pane and unfilters the selected movie list in the List Pane
+Clicking 'Clear Filters' removes selected options in the Filter Pane and unfilters the selected watchlist in the List Pane

 ![Apply Filters](TestResources/FilterPane2.gif)